uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 To run, build and test locally:
 1. Copy the tdr-realm-export.json from the tdr-configuration repository into the tdr-auth-server directory
+2. Build the TDR theme:
+  * If npm is not installed install [nvm](https://github.com/nvm-sh/nvm) in root directory
+  * Once nvm is installed run: `[root directory] $ nvm install 14.9`
+  * Run the following command in the root directory:  `[root directory] $ npm install` and `[root directory] $ npm run build-theme`
+    * this will compile the theme sass and copy the static assets to the theme `resource` directory
-2. Build the docker image locally:
+3. Build the docker image locally:
   * Navigate to the cloned repository: `$ cd tdr-auth-server`
   * Run the docker build command: `[location of repo] $ docker build -t nationalarchives/tdr-auth-server:[your build tag] .`
-3. Run the local docker image:
+4. Run the local docker image:
 ```
 [location of repo] $ docker run -d --name [some name] -p 8081:8080 \
   -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -e KEYCLOAK_IMPORT=/tmp/tdr-realm.json \